GabrielCarneiroDeveloper/github-project/database/README.md

 # Database (Mongo)

-init-mongo.sh will be stored into mongo container and execute by it.
+init-mongo.sh will be stored into mongo container and executed by it to generate user account used by service and grant required permissions to it.